 Those MATS students interested in the double degree can apply for it during their first semester once they are fully registered on the Master‘s in Transcultural Studies.
-The application deadline is around end of January and application forms need to be handed in at Prof. Dr Dracklé, Institute of Anthropology and Cultural Research at Bremen University.
-This year's application deadline is Feb.
-28, 2021.
-Applicants will be informed as to whether or not they have been accepted to the Double Degree Program.
+This year's application deadline for 2022 was on 31 January 2022.

 Transcript of Records documenting 180 CP for the Bachelor’s degree i.e. the basis for which the student was admitted onto the MATS program,

 Bachelor’s Diploma with good or excellent Bachelor results (final BA grade of 2.3 or better; BA thesis with a grade of 2.0 or better)